ThomasApplewhite/LexGame/Documentation/Phone/PhoneControl.md

 ### Child Nodes
+InactiveAppSlateControl: The anchoring parent Control for any inactive AppSlates.
+Only needs to make sure the AppSlates stay offscreen, no other arranging is necessary.

+VisualAssetControl: Parent controller for visual assets and position-sensitive parts of the Phone.

+VisualAssetControl/PhoneBackgroundColor: Background/frame visual for the whole phone.
+Right now just a color rect.

+VisualAssetControl/PhoneBackgroundColor: Background visual for the phone screen.
+Right now just a color rect.

+VisualAssetControl/PhoneBackgroundColor/ActiveAppSlateControl: The anchoring parent Control for the _current_appslate_.
+Used to keep the _current_appslate_ centered and in the middle of the Phone's frame.

+VisualAssetControl/ButtonColorRect: Background visual for the phone's buttons.
+Right now just a color rect.

-HBoxController: Visually organizes the PhoneControl's 3 non-AppSlate buttons.
+VisualAssetControl/ButtonColorRect/HBoxController: Visually organizes the PhoneControl's 3 non-AppSlate buttons.

-HBoxController/BackButton: The UI button used to navigate 'back' on the phone.
+VisualAssetControl/ButtonColorRect/HBoxController/BackButton: The UI button used to navigate 'back' on the phone.
 What that means is AppSlate-dependent.

-HBoxController/BackButton/Label: The text of the _BackButton_.
+VisualAssetControl/ButtonColorRect/HBoxController/BackButton/Label: The text of the _BackButton_.

-HBoxController/HomeButton: The UI button used to navigate 'home' on the phone.
+VisualAssetControl/ButtonColorRect/HBoxController/HomeButton: The UI button used to navigate 'home' on the phone.
 Technically AppSlate-dependent, but should always change the _current_appslate_ to the Home AppSlate, if that isn't what it already is.
 If the Home AppSlate is the _current_appslate_, nothing will happen.

-HBoxController/HomeButton/Label: The text of the _HomeButton_.
+VisualAssetControl/ButtonColorRect/HBoxController/HomeButton/Label: The text of the _HomeButton_.

-HBoxController/OptsButton: The UI button used to use options on the phone's current AppSlate.
+VisualAssetControl/ButtonColorRect/HBoxController/OptsButton: The UI button used to use options on the phone's current AppSlate.
 What that means is AppSlate-dependent, and I haven't decided on what it will be used for.

-HBoxController/OptsButton/Label: The text of the _OptsButton_.
+VisualAssetControl/ButtonColorRect/HBoxController/OptsButton/Label: The text of the _OptsButton_.

-ActiveAppSlateControl: The anchoring parent Control for the _current_appslate_.
-Used to keep the _current_appslate_ centered and in the middle of the Phone's frame.

-InactiveAppSlateControl: The anchoring parent Control for any inactive AppSlates.
-Only needs to make sure the AppSlates stay offscreen, no other arranging is necessary.

-There will also be several more child nodes: A TextureRect for the phone's frame sprite, and one node for each AppSlate.
+There will also be several more child nodes: one node for each AppSlate.
 But those haven't been made yet, so don't worry about it for now.

 ## signal BackButtonPressed()
 Emitted when the _HBoxController/BackButton_ **_on_BackButton_pressed()** signal is received.
 Emitted to communicate button presses to AppSlates.